isomerpages/moh-upec/_our-work/Policy & Professional Standard/Overview.md

 issued under the HCSA, or use emergency ambulances (EAs) or medical transports (MTs) not listed as licensed conveyances in their HCSA service licence, will be in violation of the HCSA.</p>
+<p>To view the requirements for becoming an EAS CGO, <a href="https://www.moh.gov.sg/hcsa/clinical-support-services/emergency-ambulance-service" rel="noopener noreferrer nofollow" target="_blank">click</a> here.
+For the requirements to become an MTS CGO, <a href="https://www.moh.gov.sg/hcsa/clinical-support-services/medical-transport-service" rel="noopener noreferrer nofollow" target="_blank">click</a> here.</p>
 <p><strong>Licence Conditions for EAS and MTS under the HCSA</strong>
 </p>
 <p>To further ensure safe service provision, MOH has developed Licence Conditions